kellerflint/Course-Resources/content/AI For Devs MISC - AI In-Class EDA.md

 ## Questions and Discussion
 - What are the limitations of this data?
 What concerns might we have with it?
 How might these impact and AI model?
 - What might be the down stream consequences of relying on an AI model trained with this data?

+## Submit

+At the end of class, submit your notebook (shared link if Collab, file if VS Code) to the assignment on Canvas.
+Your notebook should contain:
+- The technical work you completed
+- A markdown cell at the end with brief answers to the questions